 “Why did you choose this career?”, “Why accounting?”, “Why do you want to become an accountant?” – You can expect one of these questions at the beginning of your interview.
-We will help you to understand why the recruiters use the questions, what you should focus on in your answer, and will show you a few brilliant answers.
+We will help you to understand why the interviewers ask the questions, what you should focus on when answering, and we will show you a few good answers.

 Every one has some skills and is good in doing something.
 I am good in accounting.
-People like to do what they do well.
-That’s a simple reason for my job preferences.
+People enjoy doing things they do well.

 Remember: You should know why you want to become an accountant.
-If you did not know it, how could an employer find it out?
-Do not refer to your past.
-Refer to your skills, abilities, career plans, and love for the job.
+If you did not know the answer, HR managers would hardly find the reasons on their own.
+Refer to your skills, abilities, career plans, and love for the job of an accountant.